 Jewish Literature QuizFrom legends in the Bible and Talmud, to the American masters Bellow and Roth, storytelling has been an integral part of Jewish life.
 How much do you know about Jewish literature?

 Question 5.
 Who was S.Y.
 Agnon?

-Question 2.
+Question 6.
 Who is the celebrated classical Yiddish writer known for short stories that inspired Fiddler on the Roof?

 Mendele Mokher Seforim

 Question 7.
 Which book came out in 1960, around the time of Adolf Eichmann's arrest in Argentina, and eventually became the most frequently read story to emerge from the Holocaust?

 Question 8.
 Which of these Jewish movements was responsible for the surge in 18th-century Jewish literature?